go-vikunja/vikunja/docs/content/doc/setup/config.md

   enablelinksharing: true
   # Whether to let new users registering themselves or not
   enableregistration: true
+  # Whether to enable task attachments or not
+  enabletaskattachments: true

 database:
   # Database type to use.
 Supported types are mysql and sqlite.